faithyeenxin/faithyeenxin/README.md

 ### :nerd_face: Check Out my recent work:
 Some projects are hosted on free sites - loading times may be slower than usual, please be patient :confounded:

+<a href="https://jbaby.byfaithx.com/">Javascript Baby!</a><br>
+A notes application made for software engineering bootcamp students! :baby:
+<br/>  During my time assisting multiple cohorts at General Assembly, I observed a common challenge: many students felt overwhelmed in the initial stages, particularly with grasping the fundamentals of JavaScript—an essential skill for tackling interview questions on platforms like LeetCode.

+Recognizing this need, I've created a website that distills the essentials required to kickstart your journey on LeetCode and ace those technical interviews!

+:computer: Tech Stack: Javascript + Docusaurus

 <a href="https://opulent.byfaithx.com/">Opulent Lash (in progress)</a><br>
 Introducing Opulent Lash: A mock up of an integrated booking web application -requested by client.
 However feel free to reach out if you'd like a similar digital solution for your business!